mofcpl/csspatternapp-client/README.md

 ## Requirements

 Node.js is required for the development environment, with a minimum supported version of 18.10.0.
-This version is necessary due to to Angular requirements.
+This version is necessary due to Angular requirements.

 ## Installation